nodejs/node/doc/api/assert.md

 This property can be used in combination with `assert.throws()` and `assert.rejects()` when using the object notation to validate the actual error.
-Passing it along makes sure the property is not set on the error object.
+Using it causes `assert.throws()` to check that the property is not set on the error object.

 ```js
 assert.throws(